thesse1/webmethods-api-gateway-staging/README.md

 More manipulations or tests (e.g., enforcement of API standards) can be added later.

 After this, the (validated and manipulated) API Gateway assets will be exported from the BUILD environment and imported on the target stage (DESIGN, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT).
-If any target stage spans multiple instances, the assets will automatically be imported on each instance of the target stage.
+If any target stage spans multiple environments, the assets will automatically be imported on each environment of the target stage.

-The azure_demo_01 environment set includes two PROD_INT environment instances PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environment instances PROD_EXT_01 and PROD_EXT_02.
+The azure_demo_01 environment set includes two PROD_INT environments PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environments PROD_EXT_01 and PROD_EXT_02.
 For every deployment on PROD_INT or PROD_EXT, the assets will be imported on PROD_INT_01 and PROD_INT_02, or PROD_EXT_01 and PROD_EXT_02, respectively.

 > Note: If the imported assets already exist on the target environment (i.e., assets with same IDs), they will be overwritten for the following asset types: APIs, policies, policy actions, applications, scope mappings, aliases, users, groups and teams.
 Any assets of any other types, like configuration items, will not be overwritten.